Safeguarding Your Workplace Against Virus Transmission

 Frequently Asked Questions

-Are there any other cleaning products besides the ones you suggest that are OK to use?
+Can I use any cleaning products besides the ones you recommend?

 Is it OK to use bleach?

-Many of our fabrics are safe to use with bleach, but not all.
+No, unless the material is specifically designed to be bleach-cleanable.
 For a list of these materials, see the Finish Library and filter by “bleach cleanable.”

 What about my Steelcase partner products?